-- If your project does not involve any capital works and is delivering activities only, the terms of the grant will last for the duration of the project. - If your project includes buying a heritage item, land or building, the terms of the grant will last in perpetuity.
-If you wish - to dispose of what you have bought in future, you can ask for our permission.
+The terms of the grant will last from the start of the project until at least 20 years from the project completion date, except if your project includes buying a heritage item, land or building, when the terms of the grant will last in perpetuity.
+If you wish to dispose of what you have bought in future, you can ask for our permission.
 We may claim back our grant.